owaspidtraining/www-event-appsecil/index.md

 venue:  Improve your AppSec Skills for a Great Price
 location: Online
 background: sf_82955120@N05_1200.jpg
-pitch: "The OWASP Jakarta Chapter is hosting AppSec Days.
+pitch: "The OWASP Jakarta Chapter is hosting AppSec Indonesia.
 Virtual training courses will be given on TBD.The virtual training classes are 8 hour courses offered in 4-hour blocks on the two days above in each month.The trainings will begin at TBD Jakarta Time"

 ---